alexpghayes/choosy/README.md

 choosy
 ======

-This package is didactic and tidy implementation of **multinomial logistic regression** by Alex Hayes and Tiffany Tang of Rice University.
+This package is a didactic and tidy implementation of **multinomial logistic regression** by Alex Hayes and Tiffany Tang of Rice University.

 To Do / Roadmap
 ===============